 These electricians work specifically with power generating stations, substations and in-service relays to ensure that the power grid stays up and running.
 They are also responsible for inspecting and testing components of a station, repairing any problems, and maintaining equipment.

 Those that want to pursue a career as an Electrician can prepare themselves in the following ways:

-Community College: those that want to pursue higher education after HIgh School can do so through community colleges which offer associate degrees in electrical technologies and take upto two years for the course to be completed.
+Community College: those that want to pursue higher education after HIgh School can do so through community colleges that offer associate degrees in electrical technologies and take up to two years for the course to be completed.

-Military: armed forces prepare servicemen and servicewomen for healthy civilian careers post retirement.
-Those that want to pursue a career as an electrician receive on the job training.
-They also enroll in courses which are designed to further their knowledge.
+Military: armed forces prepare servicemen and servicewomen for healthy civilian careers post-retirement.
+Those that want to pursue a career as an electrician receives on the job training.
+They also enroll in courses that are designed to further their knowledge.

 Skills to become an Electrician